smurfix/DaBroker/README.rst

     rabbitmqctl set_permissions -p test test ".*"  ".*"  ".*"

-Message passing overhead, on a reasonably current server, is on the order of 1 millisecond per RPC call.
+Message passing overhead, on a reasonably current server, is on the order of 1…2 milliseconds per RPC call.
+No work has yet been done to optimize this.

 Server
 ------

 The DaBroker server listens to an RPC message queue.
 It exposes methods to

-  * retrieve "root" objects
+  * retrieve the "root" object

   * call methods on objects